vyhbdinh-ai/nnUNet_w_Classification/README.md

 ```

 ## Train
->Describe how to train the models, with example commands, including the full training procedure and appropriate hyper-parameters.
 **Move nnUNetTrainer_multitask.py into "/nnunetv2/training/nnUNetTrainer"**

 Then start training with:
 ```
 nnUNetv2_train 101 3d_fullres 0 -tr nnUNetTrainer_multitask -p nnUNetResEncUNetMPlans